-When elementary school aged children go into therapy, many parents wonder how involved they will be or should be in their child’s treatment.
-Here at Brave Minds, you can expect your therapist to build a relationship with you and communicate with you directly.
+When elementary school-aged children begin child therapy, many parents wonder how involved they will be or should be in their child’s treatment.
+Here at Brave Minds, you can expect your child therapist to build a relationship with you and communicate with you directly.
 There are several reasons for this.

 1. Child Therapists can Provide Validation & Support